 If you fly into DIA (Denver International Airport), you’ll be greeted with a terminal that matches our mountains and seven and a half acres of solar photovoltaic panels.
 Yes, we’re a cutting-edge, groovy city with a totally hip and charmingly dorky mayor* who’s putting us on the map as the greenest city in the country.
 Solar energy isn’t hard to come by around here considering we average 300 days of sunshine per year.
 That’s even more than Miami Beach or San Diego.
 You didn’t know that, did you?
 Now, forget I ever said it unless you already live here.

 What does this have to do with nutrition or food, you ask?
 Actually, nothing, but I thought it would be a good segue into the weirdness of vitamin D.

 Skin cells use sunlight to produce vitamin D.

-See, all you are is a bikini-clad solar panel.
-Or, if you’re a guy, a speedo-clad solar panel (guys — hopefully you’re not really wearing a speedo unless you’re under 12 and on swim team).
+See ladies, all you are is a bikini-clad solar panel.
+Or, if you’re a guy, a speedo-clad solar panel.

-But I digress, which is an ongoing pattern with me.
-Because vitamin D is the hot new nutrient these days and there’s lots of confusing information about it, I thought I’d dedicate an entire post to it.
+Vitamin D is the hot new nutrient these days, but there’s lots of confusing information about it, so I thought I’d dedicate an entire post to it and clear things up.